enriquesaez/enriquesaez/README.md

 # About Me:

-- 👋 Hi, I’m Enrique (@enriquesaez), UI developer / Senior Web Designer and UX Designer.
+- 👋 Hi, I’m Enrique (@enriquesaez), Senior UI developer and UX Designer.

-- 👀 I have experience in the IT sector for clients such as BBVA, Banc Sabadell, Deutsche Bank, RedSys among other clients, with job references.
+- 👀 I have experience in the IT sector for clients such as BBVA, Banc Sabadell, Deutsche Bank, RedSys among other clients, with job references, in Spain and other countries.

-    Competences in:
+- ✨ I have competences in:

   - Semantic HTML5 & CSS3-SASS.
   - Flexbox & Grid.